epfl-mobots/tdm-python/help.md

     ```
     node = client.nodes[0]
     ```
 - Call an asynchronous function in such a way that its result is waited for.
-This can be done in a coroutine, a special function which is executed at the same time as other tasks your program must perform, with the `await` Python keyword; or handled by the helper function `ClientAsync.aw`.
+This can be done in a coroutine, a special function which is executed at the same time as other tasks your program must perform, with the `await` Python keyword; or handled by the helper function `aw`.
 Keyword `await` is valid only in a function, hence we cannot call it directly from the Python prompt.
-In this section, we'll use `ClientAsync.aw`.
+In this section, we'll use `aw`.
 Robots are associated to nodes.
 To get the first node once it's available (i.e. an object which refers to the first or only robot after having received and processed enough messages from the TDM to have this information), type
     ```
-    node = ClientAsync.aw(client.wait_for_node())
+    node = aw(client.wait_for_node())
     ```
     Avoiding calling yourself `process_waiting_messages()` is safer, because other methods like `wait_for_node()` make sure to wait until the expected reply has been received from the TDM.